 Can I rip just the audio from a DVD?

-What's the best audio format when ripping Blu-ray audio?
+What audio format should I choose when ripping Blu-ray audio?

 Type Format Features Use Cases